surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a new "Movie Released Date" option in the Document SSO metabox.
+	* Added a new "Movie Release Date" option in the Document SSO metabox.
 * **Bugfixes**
 	* None.
 * **Developer Notes**